-The type label contains the most important data for identification and use of the instrument.
+The type label contains the most important data for identification and use of the instrument:

-Fig. 2: Layout of the type label (example)

-- 1 Instrument type
+- Instrument type - Information about approvals

-- 2 Field for approvals

-- 3 Technical data

-- 4 QR code for device documentation

-- 5 Bluetooth access code

-- 6 Order number

-Documents and software

-Move to "www.vega.com" and enter in the search field the serial number of your instrument.

-There you can find the following information about the instrument:

-- Order data

-- Documentation

-- Software

-Alternatively, you can find all via your smartphone:

-- Scan the QR-code on the type label of the device or - Enter serial number manually in the VEGA Tools app (available free of charge in the respective stores)

-3.2 Principle of operation

-Application area

-VEGAPULS 21 is a radar sensor for non-contact, continuous level measurement.
+Configuration information Technical data Serial number of the instrument QR code for device identification Numerical code for Bluetooth access (optional) Manufacturer information Documents and software To find order data, documents or software related to your device, you have the following options: Move to "www.vega.com" and enter in the search field the serial number of your instrument.
+Scan the QR code on the type label.
+Open the VEGA Tools app and enter the serial number under "Documentation".
+3.2 Principle of operation Application area VEGAPULS C 21 is a radar sensor for non-contact, continuous level measurement.
 It is suitable for liquids and solids in practically all industries.

-Functional principle

-The instrument emits a continuous, frequency-modulated radar signal through its antenna.
+Functional principle The instrument emits a continuous, frequency-modulated radar signal through its antenna.
 The emitted signal is reflected by the medium and received by the antenna as an echo with modified frequency.
 The frequency change is proportional to the distance and is converted into the level.